SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Location: Custom House Plaza near Fisherman's Wharf

-Hours: Tuesday - Sunday from 10 am to 4 pm
+Hours: Tuesday through Sunday, from 11 am to 5 pm

 Admission: Free